Smart investment to give lower-income non-working mums more childcare subsidies

 Minister for Social and Family Development Masagos Zulkifli replied that working mothers get more support as “they may have a greater need for care for their children while they are away at work”.

-He said that mothers who are not working due to extenuating circumstances, such as illness, caregiving responsibilities and those who are finding employment, and require full-day childcare can apply for a special approval to get the same amount of subsidies that working mothers get.
+He said mothers who are not working due to extenuating circumstances, such as illness, caregiving responsibilities and those who are finding employment, and require full-day childcare, can apply for a special approval to get the same amount of subsidies as working mothers.

 He added that low-income families living in highly subsidised Housing Board rental flats and those on the ComCare scheme are automatically eligible for the maximum pre-school subsidy, regardless of the mother’s employment status.